Anastasios Bountouris

 Anastasios "Tasos" Bountouris (born 2 August 1955 in Piraeus, Greece) is a Greek sailor who competed at six Olympics between 1976 and 1996.
-He is the first Greek to compete at six Olympic Games, an achievement so far matched only by shooter Agathi Kassoumi.
+He is the first Greek to compete at six Olympic Games, an achievement so far matched by shooter Agathi Kassoumi and archer Evangelia Psarra.

 He won a bronze medal in the 1980 Olympics in the Soling with Anastasios Gavrilis and Aristidis Rapanakis.

 His brother Antonios is also a sailor; they were part of the same Soling team at the 1988 Olympics.